 - Remove the 10-32 screws at each reference location.
-Each location can accommodate a 10-32 barbed pressure fitting. - Measure the air pressure at both the Inlet reference and the Outlet reference, to ensure a minimum of 7-in.
+Each location can accommodate a 10-32 barbed pressure fitting. - Measure the air pressure at both the Inlet reference and the Outlet reference, to ensure a minimum of 5-in.
 W.C. differential between the two reference locations.

 The same cooling air, static pressure and CFM requirements must be maintained.
-If not, the lamphead life will be greatly reduced, with the possibility of failure.
+If not, the life of the lamphead will be greatly reduced with the possibility of failure.